Consteel/manual/versioned_docs/version-19/manual/5_0_structural-modeling/5_2_line-members.md

 - _Number of finite elements_: the required number of finite elements used on the member in the analysis can be set.
 I The default _automatic_ option gives a sufficient result in the most cases.

-- _Local eccentricity_: member eccentricity can be defined in the local coordinate system (“y, z”) of the member, and the section can be rotated about the local coordinate “x”.
+- The _local eccentricity_ of a member can be specified relative to the section geometry or its local “y–z” coordinate system, the section can also be rotated about the local x-axis.
+More details are provided in the [point-support](../5_0_structural-modeling/5_9_supports.md#point-support) chapter.

 - At the bottom of this dialog there is an instruction and command area for guiding the user.